19hours/sg-statutes/Acts/Bankruptcy Act.md

 (7) Upon an administration order being made under this section, the property of the debtor shall vest in the Official Assignee as trustee thereof without any further conveyance, transfer or assignment, and he shall forthwith proceed to realise and distribute the same in accordance with this Act.

-(8) Sections 83 and 84 so far as they relate to persons other than the debtor, and, with the modifications under this section, all the provisions of Part VII shall, so far as the same are applicable, apply to the case of an administration order under this section.
+(8) Sections 82A, 83 and 84 so far as they relate to persons other than the debtor, and, with the modifications under this section, all the provisions of Part VII shall, so far as the same are applicable, apply to the case of an administration order under this section, and for the purposes of such application, unless the context otherwise requires, every reference to a bankrupt is to be read as a reference to the legal representative of the deceased debtor.

+[Act 21 of 2015 wef 01/08/2016]

 (9) Sections 98, 105 and 106 shall apply in the case of an administration order under this section as if the administration order were a bankruptcy order.